 Organizations need a solution capable of capturing unexpected logins, suspicious remote access, or permission alerting.
 By evaluating the possibility of a breach, given the current protection, provides a picture of what data is out there on the internet and how to prevent these leaks from occurring.
 Businesses can use the easiest and most effective way to reduce lateral movement attacks by implementing greater protections like patch management, regular security assessments, and endpoint protection solutions.

-For businesses today the challenge is two-fold.
-Stop the breach before occurring, if something does occur, have sufficient internal protections in place to stop further harm across your business.
+For businesses today, the challenge is two-fold.
+Stop the breach before occurring, or if something does occur, have sufficient internal protections in place to stop further harm across your business.

 Wish to evaluate your cybersecurity efforts?